 by Giovanni Castaldo, Santa Cruz Permaculture Design Course alum

-This series of blog posts about Rainwater Harvesting is provides an overview of some of the key practices.
+This series of blog posts about Rainwater Harvesting provides an overview of some of the key practices.
 It’s informed and guided by the book Rainwater Harvesting for Drylands and Beyond, one of Brad Lancaster’s approachable and inspiring works.
-This is the first in a series of blog posts by Giovanni Castaldo.

 The recurrent droughts and the yearly summer and fall dry spells that characterize California’s arid Mediterranean climate make water a particularly precious resource for this state.
 Today we are confronted with the need to reverse the degradation of water globally.
 We must also reestablish the health of the natural systems that humans damaged.
 These natural systems are our life-support infrastructure for clean, abundant and safe water, food and oxygen.
 We also face the threat to water security brought along by global warming.
 Although the challenges are global, the solutions can start locally in our own backyards.

 Centralized governments have been in charge of the environment for too long.
 They pushed for short-sighted initiatives, large-scale and money-intensive projects that played into the hands of powerful interests while furthering water instability globally.
 Faced with the drawbacks of such mishandling, governments have created “band-aid” approaches.
 These so-called solutions perpetuate the logic of intensive engineering of the landscape without taking on the systemic issues that are the root causes of water insecurity.